 Linsley Associates ($100,000 to $499,999)

 In the spring of 1835, Marietta College began operating under the guidance of its first president, Dr. Joel Harvey Linsley, an attorney-turned Congregational minister.
 In addition to his duties as president, he also was the head of the Department of Moral and Intellectual Philosophy.
-In his book, "Historical Discourse," the late Marietta President Israel Ward Andrews said this of Linsley: "Dr. Linsley was able in the class room, but his true throne was the pulpit.
-In both positions he did a great work for this college in spite of the fact that so much of his time and strength was spent in asking for alms [donations] to save the imperiled institution."
+In his book, "Historical Discourse," the late Marietta President Israel Ward Andrews said this of Linsley: "Dr. Linsley was able in the classroom, but his true throne was the pulpit.
+In both positions, he did great work for this college in spite of the fact that so much of his time and strength was spent in asking for alms [donations] to save the imperiled institution."
 Linsley served as the president from 1835 to 1846.
 His stepson, Dr. Henry Smith, one of the original faculty members, succeeded him in leading the College from 1846 to 1855.

 Andrews Associates ($500,000 to $999,999)

 Dr. Israel Ward Andrews, the third and longest-serving president in the College's history, came to Marietta in 1839 and served for 16 years as the Chair of the Mathematics and Natural Philosophy Departments.
 He meticulously documented all aspects of the College, including authoring a book for the celebration of Marietta's first 50 years.
 Andrews devoted 47 years to Marietta College.
 He presented to the Board of Trustees his official resignation in 1884, to be effective the following year when he turned 70 and completed his 30th year as president.
 He is buried among other historic greats in Marietta's historic Mound Cemetery.
 Marietta's fourth President, Dr. John Eaton, wrote the following in a biography of his predecessor for the New England Historical and Genealogical Register: